MohamedBadr552002/Embedded-Systems/Projects/Secondterm/README.md

 User Story:

-Design and Development a parking System forvehicles has Features of:
+Design and Development a parking System for vehicles has Features of:
 * You can enter it using specific IDs read by a QR code reader.
 * IDs are Set By the System Admin.